About 12 miles away from The On Being Project’s central office, the Minnesota River joins the Mississippi River at a place called Bdote.

 Today, 11 reservations are located within the state of Minnesota: four Dakota communities in the southern portion of the state and seven Ojibwe communities in the north.
 The On Being Project pays tribute to the Dakota and Ojibwe.

 We invite you to consider the land on which you live and the confluence of legacies that bring you to stand where you are — particularly through critical reflection and conversation with your own community.
-We encourage you to use these resources to assist in your exploration:
+We encourage you to use the resources below to assist in your exploration.

-- Honor Native Land: A Guide — starting point resource for those interested in writing their own Native land acknowledgment.
+- Honor Native Land: A Guide — a step-by-step guide for writing a land acknowledgment

-- Bdote Memory Map — a wonderful resource that weaves together oral histories of important sites in the Twin Cities area.
+- Bdote Memory Map – a wonderful resource for the Twin Cities that weaves together oral histories of important sites in the area.

-- Mni Sota Makoce: The Land of the Dakota — a book that paints an intricate narrative of the Dakota people over the centuries in their traditional homelands and the stories behind the profound connections that hold true today.
+- Mni Sota Makoce: The Land of the Dakota — a book that paints an intricate narrative of the Dakota people over the centuries in their traditional homelands and the stories behind the profound connections to the land that hold true today

-- Why Treaties Matter Resource Guide — a comprehensive list of additional resources.
+- Why Treaties Matter Resource Guide – a comprehensive list of additional resources specific to Minnesota

 We are deeply grateful to the following individuals for contributing their time and perspective to helping us put together this acknowledgment: